douglasgreen/pagemaker/README.md

 * **JavaScript Organization**: As a designer, Sullivan does not outline any specifications in OOCSS for JavaScript organization.
 Conversely, PageMaker applies the same wrapper class requirement to JavaScript code as it does to CSS.
 * **File Organization**: OOCSS does not provide guidelines on the organization of CSS, JS, or HTML files.
 In contrast, PageMaker prescribes an unambiguous file organization strategy, where files are standalone units named after the widget they represent, thus allowing easier versioning, replacement, and content sharing through clean separation of files.
 * **HTML Content Construction**: In OOCSS, no instructions are provided for building HTML content.
 PageMaker, on the other hand, defines a widget-builder class that employs templating systems to construct each independent HTML unit while managing its error handling.

+### How is PageMaker different from semantic CSS?
+CSS selector naming usually falls under one of two systems:
+* **Feature-based system**: Here, selector names represent independent features such as color, size, or layout.
+Selectors carry adjective-like names like `.yellow`, `.large`, or `.centered`, and each element receives a combination of these tags.
+* **Semantic system**: In this approach, selector names represent what the element stands for.
+Therefore, selectors carry noun-like names such as `.menu`, `.submitButton`, or `.search`, with a single name applied to each element, denoting its identity.

+Each approach has its benefits.
+Let's take Bootstrap as an example: it employs the semantic approach when specifying types of elements, such as `.container` or `.table`.
+But it also utilizes feature descriptors where they make sense to combine individual features, like `.active`, `.align-top`, or color references like `success`.

+PageMaker's approach begins with segmenting the page into widgets.
+Each widget, being a segment of a page, receives a semantic noun-like name such as `.menu`.
+This widget name is then employed as a top-level selector for the rest of the names, adding specificity.
+The naming of selectors within the widget becomes a local concern and can be flexibly managed using either adjectives or nouns, as needed.
+For instance, menu selectors could be labeled as features like `.menu .yellow` or as objects like `.menu .link`.

+This system can be integrated with a flexible tag-defining mechanism similar to Bootstrap's approach, proving most effective when tags are applied specifically upon class application.
+This makes design more pleasant by preventing styles from conflicting with other styles.